Sperenberg Airfield

 Sperenberg Airfield was a military air base located near the town of Sperenberg in Brandenburg, Germany.
+It served as a primary Soviet logistics hub and was the departure point for Erich Honecker’s flight to Moscow in 1991.

 History

 The site in the forests was originally developed for the Prussian Army.
 It was used as a military laboratory and testing site, part of the Kummersdorf complex.
 After the unification of Germany, it continued as a military test site, and a training site for railway pioneers.

 At the start of World War II, it again was developed as a military testing and development facility, and was the first site where Wernher von Braun tested his rockets, before the research was moved to Peenemünde.

 The site was overrun by the Red Army in May 1945, after which it was greatly abandoned, later used for occasional training by both the Soviet Army and the East German Army.

 Construction

 The now abandoned but extensive facilities of Sperenberg Airfield, as seen from the air in 2002.

 In the late 1950s, the Soviet Army began looking for a military airfield suitable for use by heavy transport planes required by the army and logistics corps.
 There was an investigation of possible locations in Drewitz, Rangsdorf and Sperenberg.
 After an intense battle with the German Democratic Republic, financing was agreed after they had reached agreement on the sharing of costs.
 This was in part on removing the need to expand the existing Berlin-Schönefeld Airport for dual-military use.

 Construction was undertaken in three phases from 1958: